 The Music Department offers students the opportunity to study music in a program that places the specific discipline of applied music study within the context of a liberal arts curriculum.
 All students have the opportunity to explore the creative process embodied in this art form and to investigate the manner in which music reflects historical trends and cultural patterns in society.
 The study of music provides individuals with personal fulfillment, enhances and complements everyday life, and creates an opportunity for students to discover and experience aesthetic beauty.
 Our program of study encourages all learners to appreciate as well as critically articulate their responses to music in culture.
-Virginia Wesleyan offers majors in applied music, and applied music with endorsement in vocal music education, music in the liberal arts, as well as courses for the non-musician.
+In addition to musical ensembles available to all students, Virginia Wesleyan offers a Bachelor of Applied Music with tracks in Applied Performance, Choral and Vocal Studies, and Music Composition.
+Virginia Wesleyan also offers a Bachelor of Arts in Music where individuals can select electives to focus on their interests - including Music Therapy and Arts Administration.
 Students may prepare for careers in private teaching, church music, music merchandising, arts management, music librarianship, or for graduate study in music or the humanities.